aschmidt75/infrastructure-by-story/README.md

 Feature: Running Web App platform
         In order to have a functional Web App i need networks and servers
-        and they have to communicate
+        and communication should be possible.

 Scenario: I need some networks
         Given my hostname is like "web"